IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Ang Passang has been working for IMG as a climbing sirdar since 1997.

-Experience: Everest X 12 (6), Cho Oyu X 1 via Nepal Side, Manaslu X 4 (2), Island Peak many times, Mera (5), Pharchamo (3), Lobuche East (3), Lobuche Middle (1), Nirekha (1).
-Attended the Khumbu Climbing School twice (including first aid training) 3 years as a monk.
+Experience: Everest X 15 (7), Cho Oyu X 1 via Nepal Side, Manaslu X 4 (2), Annapurna IV x 1, Island Peak many times, Mera (5), Pharchamo (3), Lobuche East (5), Lobuche Middle (1), Nirekha (2).
+Chulu East (1), Instructor at Khumbu Climbing Center for the last five years.
+Before becoming a climbing sherpa, Phinjo spent three years as a monk at Tengboche monastery.

 54 years old, from Rangadip, Okhaldunga and now lives in Kathmandu, 2 kids.